form3tech-oss/interview-accountapi/README.md

 - Implement an authentication scheme

 ## How to submit your exercise
+- Include your name in the README.
+If you are new to Go, please also mention this in the README so that we can consider this when reviewing your exercise
 - Create a private [GitHub](https://help.github.com/en/articles/create-a-repo) repository, copy the `docker-compose` from this repository
-- [Invite](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository) @form3tech-interviewer-1 and @form3tech-interviewer-2 to your private repo
+- [Invite](https://help.github.com/en/articles/inviting-collaborators-to-a-personal-repository) @form3tech-interviewer-1 to your private repo
 - Let us know you've completed the exercise using the link provided at the bottom of the email from our recruitment team
-- Put your name in the README